juanheliosg/iot-search-engine/README.md

 time series for subsequence pattern search.

 ## How to run services
 First you need to create service images extractor docker images.
-For Scala services (querier and extractor) use sbt 1.4.9 for building the services.
+For Scala services (querier and extractor) use sbt 1.4.9 for building container images.

 ```sbt querier/docker:publishLocal```
 ```sbt extractor/docker:publishLocal```